sematext/logagent-js/README.md

 ## Inputs
 - Standard input (stdin) that can read the output stream from any Linux cli tool
   - patterns are applied to each incoming text line; includes support for multi-line patters, e.g. for Java Stack Traces and JSON input.
-- Syslog Server (UDP) listener - logagent-js can also act as a syslog server and receive Syslog messages via UDP.
+- Syslog Server (UDP) listener - logagent can also act as a syslog server and receive Syslog messages via UDP.
 The parser is applied to the message field.
 - [Heroku Log Drain](https://github.com/sematext/logagent-js#logagent-as-heroku-log-drain) makes it easy to ship Heroku logs to Elasticsearch or [Logsene](http://www.sematext.com/logsene/)
 - Cloud Foundry Log Drain

 ## Processing
-- logagent-js applies patterns defined in patterns.yml to all logs and creates structured logs from plain-text log lines
+- logagent applies patterns defined in patterns.yml to all logs and creates structured logs from plain-text log lines
 - GeoIP lookups for IP address fields, including automatic download and update of the GeoIP lite database from Maxmind

 ## Reliable log shipping with disk buffer